alphagov/govuk-rfcs/rfc-163/relocating-logic-from-cdn.md

 [^force-tls-1]: https://github.com/alphagov/govuk-cdn-config/blob/55e587b238338caea1c7187c1f5d70cac8e5b104/vcl_templates/www.vcl.erb#L218-L220
 [^force-tls-2]: https://github.com/alphagov/govuk-cdn-config/blob/55e587b238338caea1c7187c1f5d70cac8e5b104/vcl_templates/www.vcl.erb#L561-L568

-Known issues with our current config that could be addressed more easily in Compute@Edge:
+Known issues with our current config that could be addressed more easily if we move to Compute@Edge:

 - Currently if origin returns an HTTP 500, and we failover to the S3 mirror, but the requested path is not present in the mirror, the user receives an HTTP 403 and a very ugly XML-based error page
   - This is expected behaviour: S3 returns a 403 if the file is missing and the access key that was used to make the request does not have the `s3:ListBucket` permission